Pathogenic fungus: Yeasts

+Yeasts are unicellular fungi that reproduce primarily by budding or fission and make up many clinically significant fungal pathogens.
+Several yeast genera are members of the normal human microbiota or are widely distributed in the environment, but may act as opportunistic pathogens when host defenses are impaired.

 Candida

 Candida.
 Pap test specimen.
 Pap stain.

 Candida species cause infections in individuals with deficient immune systems.
 Candida species tend to be the culprit of most fungal infections and can cause both systemic and superficial infection.
-Th1-type cell-mediated immunity (CMI) is required for clearance of a fungal infection.

 Candida albicans is a kind of diploid yeast that commonly occurs among the human gut microflora.
 C. albicans is an opportunistic pathogen in humans.
 Abnormal over-growth of this fungus can occur, particularly in immunocompromised individuals.
 C. albicans has a parasexual cycle that appears to be stimulated by environmental stress.

 C. auris, first described in 2009, is resistant to many frontline antifungal drugs, disinfectants, and heat, which makes it extremely difficult to eradicate.
 Like many fungal pathogens it mostly affects immunocompromised people; if in the blood or other organs and tissues, mortality is about 50%.

 Other species of Candida may be pathogenic as well, including Candida stellatoidea, C. tropicalis, C. pseudotropicalis, C. krusei, C. parapsilosis, and C. guilliermondii.